vendasta/content-style-guide/01-key-messages.md

 ## Asset Kits

 Vendasta Asset Kits are top-level resources for anyone in the company to find info, messaging, presentations, and resources for any of the products we make.
-They can be found on the intranet [here](https://sites.google.com/vendasta.com/intranet2/platform-products/asset-kits?authuser=0)
+They can be found [here](https://sites.google.com/vendasta.com/intranet2/platform-products/asset-kits?authuser=0).

 ## How we talk about ourselves